multiversx/mx-chain-es-indexer-go/README.md

-#### Elastic indexer go
+#### mx-chain-es-indexer-go

-Is a go module that is used in elrond-go repository.
+Is a go module that is used in mx-chain-go repository.

 This module is responsible for the interaction with the Elasticsearch database.